mlswg/mls-protocol/draft-ietf-mls-protocol.md

 this update to other members of the group in a Commit message, who apply it to keep their local views of the tree in sync with the sender's.
-More specifically, when a member commits a change to the tree (e.g., to add or remove a member), it transmits an UpdatePath message containing a set of public and encrypted private values for intermediate nodes in the direct path of a leaf.
+More specifically, when a member commits a change to the tree (e.g., to add or remove a member), it transmits an UpdatePath containing a set of public keys and encrypted path secrets for intermediate nodes in the direct path of its leaf.
 The other members of the group use these values to update their view of the tree, aligning their copy of the tree to the sender's.

+An UpdatePath contains
-To transmit this update, the sender broadcasts to the group the following information for each node in the direct path of the leaf, including the root:
+the following information for each node in the direct path of the sender's leaf, including the root:

 * The public key for the node
 * Zero or more encrypted copies of the path secret corresponding to